-“The kids said they had daily experiences of constant fear where they were bullied or were in an environment in which there were fights every day,” said Okinczyc-Cruz, who graduated in May from the Graduate School of Religious and Religious Education (GRE) with a doctorate of ministry with a concentration in Latino ministry.
+“The kids said they had daily experiences of constant fear where they were bullied or were in an environment in which there were fights every day,” said Okinczyc-Cruz, who graduated in May from the Graduate School of Religious and Religious Education (GRE) with a doctorate in ministry with a concentration in Latino ministry.
 “The communities that we work in also experience high rates of gun violence, so there is always the risk that kids traveling to school might be caught in the midst of gunfire.”

 Through the Coalition for Spiritual and Public Leadership, an organization he co-founded with a group of Catholic community leaders last year, Okinczyc-Cruz has been working with Latinos, African Americans, and other ethnic populations in the Chicago suburbs of Maywood, Melrose Park, and Broadview to curb violence and implement programs that engage youth and their parents.

 “One thing that we’re doing now is mobilizing parents, families, and youth to develop safe passage programs in local public schools to ensure that students have a safe path to walk on their way to and from school,” said Okinczyc-Cruz, who serves as executive director of the organization.

 At GRE, Okinczyc-Cruz explored Ignatian spirituality, which he said challenged him to reflect on how one’s commitment to spiritual life and discipline can inspire a change in disposition toward pain and suffering.
 In the suburbs of the West Side of Chicago, where minorities are often plagued by apathy, gun violence, and other social ills, an understanding of Catholic social tradition can be transformative, he said.